-If you’ve been running for any length of time, there’s a good chance that you’ve thought about running to work.
-In this article, we’ll cover everything that you need to know about run commuting, including why to do it and how to start doing it.
+In this article, we’ll cover everything that you need to know about run commuting, including why you should do it, and how to start.

 Why You Should Run to Work

-At first, it might seem a little overwhelming run commuting.
+At first, the logistics of running to work might seem too difficult to bother with.
 You’ll have to factor in that it might take you a little bit longer to get to work.
+(Then again, as bad as traffic can be in cities, you might save time.)
+You’ll also get to work looking like you just went for a run.
 But there are so many reasons why it’s a great idea.

 Easier Morning Schedule

-First, you’re combining exercise with getting to work, meaning that you have an easy way to get runs in with a busy work schedule.
-You’ll probably have to get up a little earlier than if you were driving to work, but not as early as you’d have to in order to fit a run and a drive to work in the morning.
+First, you’re combining exercise with getting to work, meaning that you have an easy way to get runs in with a busy schedule.
+You’ll probably have to get up a little earlier than if you were driving to work, but not as early as you’d have to in order to fit in a run and your commute.

-And in the winter when there are fewer hours of daylight, run commuting can be a way to sneak in those workouts since you won’t have to fit in a run and a commute.
+In the winter, when there are fewer hours of daylight, run commuting can be a way to sneak in those workouts since you won’t have to fit in a run and a commute.
 You’ll be making the most of your daylight hours.

 Benefits of Running Itself

-You’ll also get all the benefits you’d normally get from running like better health and a better mood.
+You’ll also get all the benefits you’d normally get from running, such as better health and mood.
 If you have been a little down lately, a run commute is sure to make you bright and chipper.
-Plus, you’ll feel better about life overall, and you’ll be practicing self-discipline.
+Many runners report that exercise helps them feel better about life overall.
+Plus, you’ll be practicing self-discipline.

 Run commuting is also a great way for you to increase your running mileage.
-If you have a longer commute, you can slowly work up to the entire distance, which is great if you’re training for a half-marathon or a marathon.
+If you have a longer commute, you can slowly work up to the entire distance, which is great if you’re training for longer races.
+And if you have a short commute, why not make it longer?
+Get a couple extra miles in by taking the scenic route on foot.

 Better for the Environment and You

-In addition, it’s an excellent way to reduce your carbon footprint—everything we can do to help the environment is important.
+Run commuting is an excellent way to reduce your carbon footprint—everything we can do to help the environment is important.
 Plus, you’ll be saving on commuting costs.
-If money is a little tight for you right now, running to work might be a way to get some extra spending money.
+If money is a little tight for you right now, running to work can save you a few bucks of gas.
+Over a month or a year, those dollars here and there at the pump can really add up.

-And if you’ve had a stressful day at work, running home is going to be an excellent way to destress and decompress, and you’ll be more able to leave the stress of work at work by the time you get home if you run commute.
+And if you’ve had a stressful day at work, running home is going to be an excellent way to destress and decompress.
+Nothing sheds troubles like running a few miles between work and home.

 More In-Tune With Your Surroundings

-Finally, you don’t have to worry about delayed or cancelled public transportation if you take the bus or train or traffic if you drive a car.
+Finally, you don’t have to worry about delayed or cancelled public transportation, or traffic if you drive.
 You’ll be able to bypass all of that by running.
-And you’ll know that you’ll get a good night’s sleep every day that you run commute, making it that much easier to get up the next morning.
+You’ll know that you’ll get a good night’s sleep every day that you run commute, making it that much easier to get up the next morning.

-And you’ll get a real feel for your surroundings whether you live in the country and you’re running past farms and horses as the sun rises or you live in the city and you’re experiencing all the smells and sights.
+Plus, you’ll get a real feel for your surroundings.
+If you live in the country, enjoy the farms and horses at sunrise.
+If you live in the city, take in all the sights and sounds.

 As Kyle Torok, one of the founders of The Run Commute, said about his run commute in Atlanta, “You smell the honeysuckle, the lemon pie factory, or the smoky barbecue.
 You sometimes get that on a bike, but you never get that in a car.”